Permeability tests with Helium and Hydrogen on Soft Gasket Materials

 Considering gasket functionality in applications, conventional fluid leakage tests are conducted according to established standards typified by the following ones:

-- Acc. to DIN 3535-6, the specific leakage rates are tested using nitrogen (N2), the leaked gas volume is measured at room temperature (23°C), 32MPa surface pressure and 40bar internal pressure, e.g. with a gas burette, mass flow detector or differential pressure method.
-The “DVGW criterion” applies here to a leakage of <0.1mg (s/m) for a sealing thickness of 2mm.
+- Acc. to DIN 3535-6, the specific leak rates are tested using nitrogen (N2), the leaked gas volume is measured at room temperature (23°C), 32 MPa gasket surface load under 40 bar internal pressure, e.g. with a gas burette, mass flow detector or differential pressure method.
+The “DVGW criterion” applies here to a leakage of <0.1 mg/(s*) for 2 mm thick gasket materials.

 - In DIN EN 13555, the leak of He gas (as the test medium) is measured at room temperature (RT).
 Accordingly, the obtained Qmin values represent the surface loads required for the gasket installation, whereas the Qsmin simulate the leakage in-service conditions.
-As this technique has recourse to a sensitive mass spectrometer as the detector, very low leaks can be detected Gasket data according to DIN EN 13555 are the bases for the flange-calculation acc. to EN 1591-1, and allow the validation of flanged connections for TA-Luft.
+As this technique has recourse to a sensitive mass spectrometer as the detector, very low leaks can be detected.
+Gasket data according to DIN EN 13555 are the bases for the flange-calculation acc. to EN 1591-1, and allow the validation of flanged connections for TA-Luft.

 - In TA-Luft and VDI 2440‒VDI 2200 (VDI 2440/2200) and following a defined heat treatment cycle applied to the gasket, the He gas (as the test medium) leak is measured at RT under 1 bar (internal pressure) and 30 MPa of gasket surface load.
 Here also this technique employs a mass spectrometer for the fine leakages with a sensitivity equivalent to the latter test.